kreauniv/comp350/source/data.rst

 The process for opening a sqlite3 database and sending it commands to manipulate and query data is as follows --

 1. "Connect" to the database.
-The language used here generalizes difference locations for the database -- a) in-memory, b) on disk or c) on another computer over the network.
+The language used here generalizes different locations for the database -- a) in-memory, b) on disk or c) on another computer over the network.
 This step gets you a database connection.

-2. When you want to do something with the database, you create a "cursor" object and ask it to execute your SQL commands given as a string.
+2. When you want to do something with the database, you create a "cursor" object from the connection and ask it to execute your SQL commands given as a string.

 3. Once you're done with the cursor object you created, you close the cursor.

-The above is the simplest of usage scenarios.
-The process will vary a bit, for example, when you have to deal with a long running "transaction".
+The above is the simplest of usage scenarios and is a common mode of usage across different databases.
+The process might vary a bit, for example, when you have to deal with a long running "transaction".

 .. admonition:: **sqlite3 repl**